NuevoFoundation/workshops/content/python-earsketch/8-activity-4-add-effects-to-your-songs/_index.md

 effects built-in.
 To reference all the effects, visit this [link](https://earsketch.gatech.edu/earsketch2/#?curriculum=5-1-0&language=python) and make sure *Curriculum* pane is selected in the navigation bar.

-Before we start adding effects to our song, let\'s breakdown the pieces of the two `setEffect` functions:
+Before we start adding effects to our song, let's breakdown the pieces of the two `setEffect` functions:
 ![](../img/screenshot-seteffect1.png)